jordansp99/MSc_AI_eportfolio/src/posts/post1 copy.md

 ---
-title: "1.
-Understanding Artificial Intelligence"
+title: "2.
+Numerical Analysis"
-slug: "Understanding Artificial Intelligence module"
+slug: "Numerical Analysis"
-image: "/images/image_fx_.jpg"
+image: "/images/image_fx_ (1).jpg"
 ---

 Artificial Intelligence (AI) is rapidly changing our world.
 This module provides a foundational understanding of AI, its subfields, benefits, challenges, and ethical implications.